obsidiandynamics/socketx/README.md

 * `drainPort(int port, int maxUseCount, int drainIntervalMillis)` - blocks the calling thread until the number of uses of the given port reaches or drops below `maxUseCount`, effectively draining the port of open connections.
 The `drainIntervalMillis` parameter introduces waits between successive checks.

 ### `URIBuilder`
-A fluent builder creating `URI` objects.
+A fluent builder for incrementally assembling `URI` objects.
 The following snippet demonstrates its use:
 ```java
 URI uri = URIBuilder.create()
     .withWebSocket(true)